When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Stairwells are the most technically difficult area to paint because the floor is uneven.
 Never try to balance a standard ladder on stairs with books or wood blocks.

 The safest tool for this job is an articulating ladder (often called a multi-position ladder).
 These have independently adjustable legs.
-You can set the legs on the downhill side to be longer and the legs on the uphill step to be shorter, creating a perfectly level climbing surface on a slope.
+You can set the legs on the downhill side to be longer and the legs on the uphill step to be shorter, creating a level climbing surface on a slope.

 Pro Tips for a Flawless Finish